vkavitska/lesson22/README.md

 # lesson22
-Dynamics on the page-modal windows for registration and authentication, carousel.
-Verification of registration data, authentication data.
+ This project is for test purposes.
+The project contains dynamics on the page-modal windows for registration and authentication, carousel.
+Verification of registration data and authentication data.